Is Gas App Safe? Is It Safe and Legit?

 The co-founders of the TBH app created the Gas app.
 TBH is a similar concept and you can send direct messages to your friends.

-TBH become very popular and it was then sold to Meta.
+TBH became very popular and it was then sold to Meta.
 IT was alive for a year after the acquisition and then it was shut down due to low usage.

 Conclusion